eth-brownie/brownie/docs/api-network.rst

 .. py:classmethod:: Multicall.flush

-    Flushes the current queue of pending calls, especially useful for preventing ``OOG`` errors from occuring when querying large amounts of data.
+    Flushes the current queue of pending calls, especially useful for preventing ``OOG`` errors from occurring when querying large amounts of data.

     >>> results = []
     >>> long_list_of_addresses = [...]